sftcd/openssl/esnistuff/README.md

 - cloudflare.net gives "SSL alert number 70" in response to CH
 - tls13.crypto.mozilla.org gives "SSL alert number 40" in response to CH
 - 1.1.1.1:853 finishes the handshake, probably ignoring the esni

-1. When esni omiteed but my build:

-- cloudflare.net gives "SSL alert number 70" in response to CH
-- tls13.crypto.mozilla.org finishes the handshake
-- 1.1.1.1:853 finishes the handshake

-1. A "clean" build right from [upstream](https://github.com/openssl/opennssl/):

-- cloudflare.net gives "SSL alert number 70" in response to CH
-- tls13.crypto.mozilla.org finishes the handshake
-- 1.1.1.1:853 finishes the handshake

-So cloudflare.net is doing something odd, it seems.
-And that's odd as it's them who say they support this.
-Maybe they're just reacting more quickly to my bad esni encoding but that doesn't explain the last case above.

-It might be near time to comment on [this](https://github.com/tlswg/draft-ietf-tls-esni/issues/118) issue to see if I can find more help.

 # Modifications for esni support (so far)